redstone-finance/redstone-api-docs/fluent-interface/build-a-query/README.md

 ---
 description: >-
-  Redstone query is a special construction exported by redstone api.
-It makes it easier to execute queries for popular use cases.
+  Redstone query is an extra interface exported by the Redstone API.
+It uses a human readable syntax to facilitate query creation.
 ---

 # Redstone query

 ## Fluent interface for redstone

-Redstone API supports a fluent interface to make the price fetching even simpler.
+Redstone API supports a fluent interface to simplify the syntax.

 ### Importing

-To use the fluent interface you should import the redstone-api in a standard way and initialise a query calling `redstone.query()`;
+To use the fluent interface you should first import the redstone-api in a standard way

 ```javascript
 // Using Node.js `require()`